 I am very strict with myself now in leaving the macarons to cool on the trays, although temptation often gets the better of me!
 But leaving them to cool on the tray helps the base crust form fully which in turn makes it easier to peel the macarons off the paper.

-(9) For the fruit filling, melt the chocolate chips over a pan of hot water or very gently in the microwave.
+(9) For the fruit filling, melt the chocolate over a pan of hot water or very gently in the microwave.
 Stir in the butter until it has melted and mix in the pureed pineapple, the lime juice and the rum (if using).
 Leave in the fridge until the mixture has set to piping consistency.
 Pipe the filling over half of the macaron shells and sandwich together gently with the other half.

 Notes: You don’t need to pipe the filling, of course, as gentle dollops of it will do.
 But I find piping to be therapeutic and the macarons deserve it!
 The filling can be changed in any number of ways, of course, by using any fruit puree or even just lime or lemon juice.
 Sometimes I add a little more fruit puree – the mixture will still set in the fridge until it is the right consistency.
 Occasionally I will use a home-made jam or a well-flavoured butter-cream in the filling.